mohsenatigh/libzrvan/README.md

 Libzervan is a set of header-only c++ POC components developed and customized for high-performance, high-throughput computing.

 ## Dependency
-There is no particular dependency for you using this library (except std c++). for building and running the tests, you need google-test library (gtest) and Cmake
+There is no particular dependency for using this library (except std c++). for building and running the tests, you need google-test library (gtest) and Cmake

 ## Operation system and CPU

-These components are only tested and developed, and tuned for the Linux environment and Intel CPUs.
+These components are only tested, developed and tuned for the Linux environment and Intel CPUs.
 For other operating systems or other CPU architectures (AMD, for example), the results may differ.

 ## Build
-As it is a header-only library, there is not any particular process for building it.
+As it is a header-only library, there is not any particular process for building.
 In case that you want to run the unit tests, you need to follow the following instructions.

     git clone https://github.com/mohsenatigh/libzrvan
     cd libzrvan